There are many situations in which you will need to ask someone for confirmation.

 This way, you can show the letter to people who might give you problems along the way.

-You can ask them to clearly confirm what you are able to do, by saying:
+You can ask them to confirm what you can do, by saying:

 “Please confirm that I am authorized to close the business when necessary.”